alexconerly/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the Analysis

-The purpose of this project was to compare a variety of resampling techniques from different machine learning models to assess each model’s performance in predicting outcomes for a target with highly imbalanced, binary classes.
+The purpose of this project was to compare a variety of techniques from different machine learning models to assess each model’s performance in predicting outcomes for a target with highly imbalanced, binary classes.
 Given a dataset of 68,817 observations from various loans in 2019, the target variable for this analysis was “loan_status”, a notoriously imbalanced target of binary classes, considering low risk loans are generally administered more often than high risk ones.
 Once a dataframe was loaded using pandas in a Jupiter Notebook, the “loan_status” column revealed that the value count for each class was such that “high_risk” loans totaled 347 observations and “low_risk” totaled 68,470.

 Due to the vast imbalance in the two loan status classes, predicting whether a loan status (y) is likely to be high or low risk based on the given features (X) presents extra challenges.
 Thus, six techniques from various machine learning models were put to the test to assess each model's ability to overcome these challenges.
 The algorithms chosen were derived from imbalanced-learn and scikit-learn libraries.
 The resampling techniques involved oversampling (using "naive random" and "SMOTE" oversampling alorithms), undersampling (using "cluster centroid" algorithms) and combinatorial sampling (using SMOTEENN algorithms).
 Following these resampling techniques, two ensemble learning techniques were compared (balanced random forest classifier and easy ensemble adabooster classifier).
 The performance results obtained from each of the six tests are described in detail below.